Favorite Homemade Hummus with Spiced Pita Chips.

 Now it’s time to make the hummus.
-My favorite hummus recipe in the world.
 It’s taken some time to truly perfect the recipe.
 A little more tahini, a little less lemon, a little more olive oil, less spice, etc.

 A few hummus notes:

-- Do not leave out the tahini (very common hummus ingredient – it’s sesame seed paste and can be found at all major grocery stores)
+- Do not leave out the tahini.
+This is a very common hummus ingredient – it’s sesame seed paste and can be found at all major grocery stores.